 City Event Time and Location

-The ceremony typically happens at the Cenotaph in the middle of the eastern side of Victoria park which is located in the 100 block of East Keith Road about eight or so blocks up Lonsdale Avenue from the waterfront.
+The ceremony happens at the Cenotaph in the middle of the eastern side of Victoria Park which is located in the 100 block of East Keith Road.
+It’s about eight or so blocks up Lonsdale Avenue from the waterfront.

 North Vancouver Parade Details

-Remembrance Day in North Vancouver usually begins with a parade from the North Vancouver Armoury to the Cenotaph.
-Starting at around 9:20 am in normal years, the JP Fell Pipe Band leads a fairly large procession of veterans, cadets, and Canadian Armed Forces personnel from the Armories to the Cenotaph.
+Remembrance Day in North Vancouver begins with a parade from the North Vancouver Armoury to the Cenotaph.
+Starting at around 9:30 am, the JP Fell Pipe Band leads a fairly large procession of veterans, cadets, and Canadian Armed Forces personnel from the Armouries to the Cenotaph.

 Military personnel, cadets and parade-participating dignitaries assemble at the Armouries at 1555 Forbes Avenue.
-From there the parade route first heads east along 15th Street and across Lonsdale Avenue to St. Georges.
-It then typically turns south down St. Georges Avenue and past the local RCMP Detachment (at 147 East 14th Street) and City of North Vancouver Fire Station #1 (at 165 East 13th Street) where RCMP officers and firefighters join the procession.
+From there the parade route usually first heads east along 15th Street and across Lonsdale Avenue to St. Georges.
+It then typically turns south down St. Georges Avenue and past the local RCMP Detachment (at 147 East 14th Street) and City of North Vancouver Fire Station #1 (at 165 East 13th Street).
+RCMP officers and firefighters join the procession along the way.

-The parade then continues down St. Georges to Victoria Park at East Keith Road where the official ceremonies usually take place from around 10:30 until 11:30 am.
+The parade then continues down St. Georges to Victoria Park at East Keith Road where the official ceremonies take place from around 10:30 am until 11:30 am.

 The Remembrance Day Ceremonies